Porto is a city in love with pork tripes and sausages, but fear you not!, there are plenty of restaurants and shops for vegetarians & vegans.

 Last but not least: it serves brunch every single day of the week!

-How to get there: 24 de Agosto subway station is a 7min walking distance.
+How to get there: 24 Agosto subway station is a 7 minutes walking distance.

 When you enter this restaurant you can’t help but notice the stunning 18th century neoclassical-like interior and a spacious outdoor seating area.